What is quality management in healthcare?

-One of the most effective strategies to boost patient satisfaction is to establish strong patient relationships.
+Establishing strong patient relationships is one of the most effective strategies to boost patient satisfaction.
 By demonstrating genuine care and concern, empathizing with patients, and respecting their values and preferences, healthcare providers can build trust and rapport with patients.
 This leads to enhanced patient satisfaction, loyalty, and compliance.

 Another strategy to improve patient satisfaction is to provide timely care.
 Delayed care can lead to a worsening of health conditions and increased dissatisfaction among patients.
 Hence, ensuring that patients receive timely and efficient care is crucial to patient satisfaction and overall healthcare quality.

-- In 2020, the Institute of Medicine (IOM) estimated that medical errors cost the United States healthcare system $1 trillion per year.
+- In 2020, the Institute of Medicine (IOM) estimated that medical errors cost the United States healthcare system $1 trillion annually.

-- A 2019 study by the Agency for Healthcare Research and Quality (AHRQ) found that quality improvement interventions can reduce hospital readmissions by up to 20%.
+- A 2019 Agency for Healthcare Research and Quality (AHRQ) study found that quality improvement interventions can reduce hospital readmissions by up to 20%.

-- A 2018 study by the Commonwealth Fund found that patients who receive care from hospitals with strong quality improvement programs are more likely to survive heart attacks and strokes.
+- A 2018 Commonwealth Fund study found that patients receiving care from hospitals with strong quality improvement programs are more likely to survive heart attacks and strokes.